 As you plan and progress, you will undoubtedly have thoughts that provoke fear and doubt.
 Use these feeling to be reflective and proactive.
 Practice in writing changing these thoughts and overcome the negative voices that will surface.
 When you have a negative thought try to relate it to a belief you have about yourself, the world or others.
 This belief is neither right nor wrong, but it may be not moving you forward and indeed holding you back.
 Define the belief, look at where it came from and write about how you can change it.
 Continually ask are my thoughts words and actions supportive of my ideal future, if not how can I think or do things differently?
 Record these exercises in detail and revisit when a similar situation arises

 The journaling experience is intended to create a momentum in your life and to give a satisfaction that has you looking forward to recording your thoughts and refining your life plan.
 Your journal will create a clear picture of where you intend your life to go and build an agenda to get you there.
 Start your journal today and soon you will have a record to look back on that will reflect how much you have learned and how considerably you have grown.

-To learn more about using a journal to enhance your life or to seek support from journal coaching email Lisa at email@example.com.
+To learn more about using a journal, to purchase a Vital Spark interactive journal or to seek support from journal coaching email Lisa at firstname.lastname@example.org

 Author: Lisa Colbert